military dog tags

 For example, the soldier’s service number was replaced with the individual’s social security number.

 Later, in 2015, the military replaced the social security number with the soldier’s Defense Department ID number.
+As identity theft flourished in the 21st century, it just made the most sense.

 8 Things That Are on Military Dog Tags

-“What are on military dog tags?”
+“What is on military dog tags?”

 It’s a frequently asked question regarding military uniform standards.